+Hand of marriants Local Consumment Aut 1005

-Head of power to Local Government Act 1995: Delegate: s.5.42 Delegation of some powers or duties to the CEO Power that enables a s.5.43 Limitations on delegations to the CEO delegation to be made Express Power or Duty Local Government Act 1995: Delegated: s.3.28 When this Subdivision applies s.3.32 Notice of entry s.3.33 Entry under warrant s.3.34 Entry in an emergency s.3.36 Opening fences Function: This is a precis only.
-Delegates must act with Authority to exercise powers of enter to enter onto land to perform any of the local Government functions under this Act, other than entry under a Local Law [s.3.28]. full understanding of the legislation and conditions 2.
-Authority to give notice of entry [s.3.32]. relevant to this delegation.
-3. Authority to seek and execute an entry under warrant [s.3.33].
-4. Authority to execute entry in an emergency, using such force as is reasonable [s.3.34(1) and (3)].
+Head of power to Local Government Act 1995:

+Delegate: s.5.42 Delegation of some powers or duties to the CEO

+Power that enables a s.5.43 Limitations on delegations to the CEO

+delegation to be made

+Express Power or Duty Local Government Act 1995:

+Delegated: s.3.28 When this Subdivision applies

+s.3.32 Notice of entry

+s.3.33 Entry under warrant

+s.3.34 Entry in an emergency

+s.3.36 Opening fences

+Function: This is a precis only.
+Delegates must act with full understanding of the legislation and conditions relevant to this delegation.
+Authority to exercise powers of enter to enter onto land to perform any of the local Government functions under this Act, other than entry under a Local Law [s.3.28].
+Authority to give notice of entry [s.3.32].
+Authority to seek and execute an entry under warrant [s.3.33].
+Authority to execute entry in an emergency, using such force as is reasonable [s.3.34(1) and (3)].
 Authority to give notice and effect entry by opening a fence [s.3.36].

+Council Conditions on Nil.

+this Delegation: TVII.

+Express Power to Sub- Local Government Act 1995:

+Delegate: s.5.44 CEO may delegate some powers and duties to other

+Delegate. employees

-Council Conditions on this Delegation: Nil.
-Express Power to Sub- Local Government Act 1995: Delegate: s.5.44 CEO may delegate some powers and duties to other employees Compliance Links: Local Government Act 1995: s.9.10 Appointment of authorised persons - refer also s.3.32(2)] Part 3, Division 3, Subdivision 3 - prescribes statutory processes for Powers of Entry s.3.34(2) Entry in an emergency
+Compliance Links: Local Government Act 1995: s.9.10 Appointment of authorised persons - refer also s.3.32(2)] Part 3, Division 3, Subdivision 3 - prescribes statutory processes for Powers of Entry s.3.34(2) Entry in an emergency 5.3.34(2) Liftly in an emergency

 Previously delegation No 1.5 of the City's 2018/19 Register.

 Powers of entry to enter property to seize dogs are dealt with under the Dog Act 1976.